 What if the search space in A* Algorithm is not a grid and is a graph?

 The A* algorithm can be applied to non-grid search spaces that are represented as graphs.
 In this case, the nodes in the graph represent states or locations, and the edges represent the connections or transitions between them.
 The key difference lies in the definition of neighbors for each node, which is determined by the edges in the graph rather than the adjacent cells in a grid.
-A* can still be used to find the optimal path in such graph-based search spaces by appropriately defining the heuristic function and implementing the necessary data structures and algorithms to traverse the graph.
+A* algorithm can still be used to find the optimal path in such graph-based search spaces by appropriately defining the heuristic function and implementing the necessary data structures and algorithms to traverse the graph.

-Examples of A* Algorithm
+A* Algorithm Example

 A* has been successfully applied in numerous real-world scenarios.
 For instance, in robotic path planning, A* helps robots navigate through dynamic environments while avoiding obstacles.
 In game development, A* is used to create intelligent enemy AI that can chase and follow the player efficiently.
 In logistics and transportation, A* assists in finding the optimal routes for delivery vehicles, minimizing time and cost.
-Additionally, A* has applications in network routing, such as finding the shortest path in a computer network.
+Additionally, A* algorithm has applications in network routing, such as finding the shortest path in a computer network.
 These examples highlight the versatility and practicality of A* algorithm concepts and implementations in various domains.

 In this tutorial, an introduction to the powerful search algorithm’, you learned about everything about the algorithm and saw the basic concept behind it.
 You then looked into the working of the algorithm, and the pseudocode for A*.
-You finally saw how to implement the algorithm in Python.

 Choose the Right Program